gajdusep/isoReader/README.md

 Eventually, not to lose too much time, I went with NX monorepo, that on one hand has a lot of boilerplate code, but on the other hand provides import/export functionality out of the box.

+**Note:** I know the NX monorepo is a horendous overkill (it takes a few hundred MBs after npm install).
+I went for it after some frustration with simpler options.

 ### ISO reader

+The ISO reader works on the "first in, last out" principle.
+It pushes the box information to the stack and then tries to split it into smaller boxes if possible.
+It pushes just the offset and length, not the actual contents of the boxes.

+- See the algorithm here: [isoReader.ts](./libs/iso-reader/src/isoReader.ts)
+- And demo app page here: [page.tsx](./apps/iso-reader-demo/src/app/page.tsx)

 Edge cases and code-style details that I considered but decided not to implement for sake of simplicity: